openmm/openmm/docs-source/usersguide/application.rst

             solventDielectric=80.0)

 If they are not specified, the solute and solvent dielectrics default to 1.0 and 78.5, respectively.
-These values were chosen for consistency with AMBER, and are slightly different from those used elsewhere in OpenMM: when building a system from a force field, the solvent dielectric defaults to 78.3.
+These values were chosen for consistency with Amber, and are slightly different from those used elsewhere in OpenMM: when building a system from a force field, the solvent dielectric defaults to 78.3.

-You also can model the effect of a non-zero salt concentration by specifying the Debye screening parameter:
+You also can model the effect of a non-zero salt concentration by specifying the Debye-Huckel screening parameter\ :cite:`Srinivasan1999`:
 ::

     system = prmtop.createSystem(implicitSolvent=OBC2, implicitSolventKappa=1.0/nanometer)